 Transfer Credit Evaluation

-Durham Tech evaluates transfer credit for equivalent courses with the grade of "C" or better from member institutions of the North Carolina Community College System and other post-secondary institutions accredited by a regional accrediting association.
-View the Transfer Credit Award policy and procedure.
+Durham Tech evaluates transfer credit for equivalent courses from member institutions of the North Carolina Community College System and other post-secondary institutions.

 Academic Credit for Professional Credentials

-is available with use of a credit card.
-Once the account is created, request an official, certified PDF of your transcript and track the status of your order.
-Orders are processed within five business days (allow additional processing time for high volume periods).
+Durham Tech offers students the option of ordering Durham Tech transcripts electronically.
+Once students create an account, they may request an official, certified PDF of their transcript and track the status of their order.
+Orders are usually processed within five business days (allow for additional processing time during high volume periods).

-Adult High School graduates may request official transcripts at no charge.
+Paper transcripts may be sent via the U.S. Postal Service or picked up in person.
 All students must provide photo identification to pick up a transcript.
 Student transcripts cannot be picked up by another person unless the student has provided written permission.

-Students are not eligible to receive an official transcript if they have any outstanding debts to the college or if they have failed to make any required payment.
+Students are not eligible to receive an official if they have an outstanding debt to Durham Tech.

-Student records are maintained and disseminated in accordance with the Family Educational Rights and Privacy Act (FERPA).
+Student records are maintained, available for inspection and review, and disseminated in accordance with the Family Educational Rights and Privacy Act (FERPA).
 View the Family Educational Rights and Privacy Act Policy and Procedure.